Christmas tree themes: 11 on-trend decorating schemes to try in 2024

 Good enough to eat, quite literally in some instances, sweeten the deal this festive season with a candy cane-themed Christmas tree.

-"Christmas trees are looking fun this year with a nod to lifting our spirits," says Emma Morton-Turner, an interior stylist, writer and founder of Inside Stylists.
+"Christmas trees are looking fun again this year with a nod to lifting our spirits," says Emma Morton-Turner, an interior stylist, writer and founder of Inside Stylists.
 "There are tons of brightly coloured sweetie decorations and oversized candy canes - think what a tree would look like if Willy Wonka went mad at this time of year.
 Oversized and over fun.
 I'm so here for it."

 Think of a red and white colour scheme, over-the-top ornaments, and plenty of real candy canes, lollipops, and hanging sweet treats for good measure.
 Of course, if you're worried about little hands helping themselves to real treats you could opt for sweet-themed decorations instead of the real thing.